 Good to know....

 - first of all, you DO NOT necessarily need a guide to skip lines.
-You can simply book ahead your ticket on the official website of the Vatican Museums, where you can also reserve a group tour or a private tour led by internal guides.
+You simply book your ticket on the official website of the Vatican Museums, where you can also reserve a group tour or a private tour led by internal guides.

 - best of worst days?
-After 10 years of tour guiding I would say it’s totally unpredictable.
+After more than 10 years of tour guiding I would say it’s totally unpredictable.
 Generally speaking Tuesday is better than Monday (as on Sundays the museum is closed) and Friday is better than Saturday for the same reason.
-Wednesday mornings are usually a quiet moment if you are not interested in visiting the basilica of St. Peter’s as the latter is closed for the weekly Papal Audience, while Wednesday afternoons are a bad idea, since the audience ends and most of the pilgrims flock inside the museum….
-But there might always be exceptions to these rules, every period has its own events/ceremonies, so the rule is #trustyourguide and we can suggest the best timing for you, according to the circumstances.
+Wednesday mornings are usually a quiet moment if you are not interested in visiting the basilica of St. Peter’s as the latter is closed for the weekly Papal Audience, while Wednesday afternoons are a bad idea, since the audience ends and most of the pilgrims flock inside the museum… But there might always be exceptions to these rules, every period has its own events/ceremonies, so the rule is #trustyourguide and we can suggest the best timing for you, according to the circumstances.

-- night openings: from April to October every Friday the museum opens for the evening tours.
+- night openings: from April to October every Friday and Saturday the museum opens for evening access.
 We like this option a lot, as it is atmospheric, less crowded, less hot in summer and the price of the ticket is the standard one.
-The only problem is you cannot visit the basilica of St. Peter’s during this tour, only the Papal collections and the Sistine Chapel.
-We can include an explanation of the basilica in the tour and you can then visit this basilica on own during the following days (recommended times: before 9 a.m. or after 5.30 p.m.).
-You do not need tickets nor a reservation for the basilica, just pass security check from St. Peter’s square, our recommended timing is important to avoid long lines.
+You cannot visit the basilica of St. Peter’s during this evening tour, only the Papal collections and the Sistine Chapel.
+We can include an explanation of the basilica in the tour and you can then visit this basilica on own during the following days.
+You do not need tickets nor a reservation for the basilica, just pass security check from St. Peter’s square (recommended time: before 9 am).